 |Statement of Intent||One (1) is required.
 This should outline your background, experience, and interest in the program.|

 |Academic Writing Sample||One (1) is required.
 Sample of academic written work (20 page maximum).|

 |Language Proficiency (ESL Test Scores)||Required, if applicable.
 For Carleton’s ESL requirements and policies, please visit the ESL Requirements website.|

-February 1st is the principle deadline for applications to the Political Management program.
+February 1st is the principal deadline for applications to the Political Management program.
 Most programs have two application deadlines.
 Students are encouraged to submit applications prior to the first deadline to increase their chances of securing financial support for their graduate studies.
-Students who apply after the first deadline will only be granted admission if space remains available in the program.
+Please note: Applications received after the first deadline will only be reviewed and considered for admission if space remains available in the program.

 How to Apply

-The application process to graduate studies at Carleton for all prospective students is the same and must be completed online.
+The application process for graduate studies at Carleton is the same for all prospective students and must be completed online.
 For complete information regarding the application process please visit the Graduate Admissions website.

 For complete and detailed information about the program please consult the official Graduate Calendar.